irenenev24/ArinBeauty/TESTING.md

 * stripe wasnt working because I had a typo in pid. ()[0] the square bracket was outside the bracket. when stripe was working a new error came up. this error showed that the checkout orderline wasnt functioning correctly because the site was looking for a product.size element and on my site i dont have product.sizes as it is irrelevant for my beauty product site.

+the date wasnt showing on the confirmation email as i had it down as {order.order_date} instead of {order.date}

+* add product page didnt open.
+I used diffchecker.com to check the difference between my code and the video source code.
+I found a spelling error.
+A screenshot of this image is included.